Goa Gospels

 Landscape view from the Fort

-• Not for the Weak Hearted.
-Stay away!!!
+• Not for the weak-hearted.
+Said with feeling.

 Gibbous Moon at 10 AM as seen through Compact Camera